-The criteria for a zone change are set forth as follows:
+The criteria for comprehensive plan amendment or text or map amendment in the zoning code for a zone change are set forth as follows:

-- A. The proposal shall be consistent with the goals and policies of the comprehensive plan. - B. That public facilities and services (water, sewer, storm drainage, transportation, schools, police and fire protection) are presently capable of supporting the uses allowed by the zone, or can be made available prior to issuing a certificate of occupancy.
-Service shall be sufficient to support the range of uses and development allowed by the zone. - C. The land uses authorized by the proposal are consistent with the existing or planned function, capacity and level of service of the transportation system serving the proposed zoning district. - D. Statewide planning goals shall be addressed if the comprehensive plan does not contain specific policies or provisions which control the amendment.
+- A. The proposal shall be consistent with the applicable goals and policies of the comprehensive plan. - B. That public facilities and services (water, sewer, storm drainage, transportation, schools, police and fire protection) are presently capable of supporting the uses allowed by the zone or plan amendment, or can be made available prior to issuing a certificate of occupancy.
+Service shall be sufficient to support the range of uses and development allowed by the zone or plan amendment.

+- C. The land uses authorized by the proposal are consistent with the existing or planned function, capacity and level of service of the transportation system serving the proposed zoning district or plan amendment. - D. Statewide planning goals shall be addressed if the comprehensive plan does not contain specific policies or provisions which control the amendment.